frenck/spook/documentation/template_functions/fnmatch.md

   - `False`
 ```

-By default, this function is not case sensitive.
+By default, this function is not case-sensitive.
 This means that `spook` and `Spook` are considered the same.
-If you want to make the function case sensitive, set the `case_sensitive` parameter to `True`.
+If you want to make the function case-sensitive, set the `case_sensitive` parameter to `True`.

 ## Patterns

-The UNIX shell-style pattern is a relatively simple, easy to learn and use
+The UNIX shell-style pattern is a relatively simple, easy to learn
 pattern matching technique, which is _not_ the same as regular expressions.

 The following characters are special characters in a pattern: